-The Coalescing pump is a multistage centrifugal pump with high hydraulic efficiency.
-The pump layout and configuration of the individual stages are custom designed to control shear forces and optimize oil droplet coalescence.
-The coalescing performance of the pump is adapted to match individual applications, taking into account the head requirements, crude viscosity and produced water treatment system requirements.
+Generally speaking, Typhonix Pumps are high hydraulic efficiency multistage centrifugal pumps with an innovative Low Shear trim.
+This means that the layout and configuration of the individual stages are custom designed to control shear forces, minimize oil droplet breaking and optimize droplet-droplet coalescence.
+The Low Shear Trim is specially engineered for each individual application, considering factors such as the head requirements, crude viscosity and produced water treatment system requirements.
 Figure 1

-The Coalescing centrifugal pump is a product of years of development work through several Joint-Industry-Projects, financed by leading oil companies and the Norwegian Research Council.
-Initially, the main objective was to develop a pump possessing the low shear feature of a positive displacement pump (new, with minimal slip flow), while also having the operational benefits of a centrifugal pump.
-On the course of the development, particular solutions to control turbulence and shear forces while pumping were found.
-Moreover, in the Coalescing pump the turbulence is controllable to a level where it applies constructively to oil droplets of a produced water flow.
-Rather than break oil droplets, the Coalescing pump is designed to let the oil droplets collide and coalesce.
-The development project mainly focused on maximizing the coalescing effect and making a commercial product, meeting the high technological standard required by the oil industry.
-Figure 2
+The Typhonix Pump is a result of several years of development work, through Joint-Industry-Projects, financed by oil companies and the Norwegian Research Council.
+Initially, the objective was to develop a pump possessing the low shear feature of a positive displacement pump (new, with minimal slip flow), combined with the operational benefits of a centrifugal pump.
+During the development work, innovative new solutions to control turbulence and shear forces were found.

 With these new solutions, Typhonix Pumps not only reduce droplet break up, but are also designed to let the oil droplets collide and coalesce.
 Coalescence means that two small droplets come together and form one big droplet.
 These larger droplets are much easier to separate, meaning that a pump with coalescing features will increase the efficiency of downstream water treatment.